Maximum Power Transfer Theorem

 How does maximum power transfer work?

 In many practical situations, a circuit is designed to provide power to a load.
 While for electric utilities, minimizing power losses in the process of transmission and distribution is critical for efficiency and economic reasons, there are other applications in areas such as communications where it is desirable to maximize the power delivered to a load.
+We now address the problem of delivering the maximum power to a load when given a system with known internal losses.
+It should be noted that this will result in significant internal losses greater than or equal to the power delivered to the load.

 Fig. 1: The circuit used for maximum power transfer.